-You must file an Annual Apartment Registration application with the Division of Housing and Community Renewal (DHCR) for every rent-stabilized apartment you own by July 31, 2015.
+You must file an Annual Apartment Registration application with the DHCR for every rent-stabilized apartment you own by July 31, 2016, using the DHCR’s online Owner Rent Regulation Application system.
 As in past years, the penalty for not filing is stiff: You can’t collect a rent increase—or even apply for one—until you file.

-The DHCR is no longer accepting paper submissions, and all annual rent registrations must be submitted through the DHCR’s online “Owner Rent Regulation Applications” system.
-The system allows you to print tenant forms for distribution, certified rent rolls, and owner receipts.
-The system can be found at www.nysdhcr.gov/Apps/ORAOwner/ and questions regarding the system can be answered by the DHCR’s Processing Services Unit at email@example.com.
+The online system allows you to print tenant forms for distribution, certified rent rolls, and owner receipts.
+The system can be found at http://www.nysdhcr.org/Apps/ORAOwner/ and questions regarding the system can be answered by the DHCR’s Processing Services Unit at email@example.com.

 > Permanently exempt apartments.
-You must also register apartments that first qualified as permanently exempt after April 1, 2014.
+You must also register apartments that first qualified as permanently exempt after April 1, 2016.
 After registering a permanently exempt apartment once, you won’t have to register it again in future years.
-Some grounds for permanent exemption of apartments from rent stabilization may include high-rent vacancy, luxury deregulation, an apartment that has been substantially rehabilitated since the last annual registration, apartments rented for commercial or professional usage with a certificate of occupancy, or a qualifying expiration of a J-51 or Section 421-a financing program.
+Some grounds for permanent exemption of apartments from rent stabilization may include high-rent vacancy, luxury deregulation, an apartment that has been substantially rehabilitated since the last annual registration, or a qualifying expiration of a J-51 or Section 421-a financing program.

 Submit two required registrations.
 In addition to filing the Annual Apartment Registration information for each apartment, you must submit Annual Registration Summary information for each building for which one or more apartment registration forms are being filed.

-To fulfill summary information requirements on the online system, once you select the Registration Year from the drop down, a list of buildings that were previously registered using your assigned provider code will be displayed.
+To fulfill summary information requirements on the online system, once you select the Registration Year from the drop-down menu, a list of buildings that were previously registered using your assigned provider code will be displayed.
 If you’re a new provider, you’ll need to add all of the appropriate buildings that you’re required to register.

 To add a new building, enter the Building ID Number and select the Add button.
 Verify that the address displayed for the Building ID Number is correct.
 If the address information is correct, continue with entering the registration information for the building.